Pyotr Kapitsa: Personal life

+Pyotr Kapitsa had the nickname "Centaurus".
+This arose when once Artem Alikhanian asked Kapitsas' student Shalnikov "is your supervisor a human or a beast?" to which Shalnikov responded that he is a Centaurus, i.e. he can be human but also he can get angry and hit you with hooves like a horse.
 Kapitsa was married in 1927 to Anna Alekseyevna Krylova (1903-1996), daughter of applied mathematician Aleksey Krylov.
 They had two sons, Sergey and Andrey.
 Sergey Kapitsa (1928–2012) was a physicist and demographer.
-He had the nickname "Centaurus".
-This arose when once Artem Alikhanian asked Kapitsas' student Shalnikov "is your supervisor a human or a beast?" to which Shalnikov responded that he is a Centaurus, i.e. he can be human but also he can get angry and hit you with hooves like a horse.
 Kapitsa was also the host of the popular and long-running Russian scientific TV show Evident, but Incredible.
 Andrey Kapitsa (1931–2011) was a geographer.
 He was credited with the discovery and naming of Lake Vostok, the largest subglacial lake in Antarctica, which lies 4,000 meters below the continent's ice cap.

 Kapitsa had the ear of people high up in the Soviet government, due to the usefulness to industry of his discoveries, regularly writing letters on matters of science policy.
 In particular, he saved both Vladimir Fock and Lev Landau from Stalin's purges of the 1930s, telling Vyacheslav Molotov that Landau was the only one who would be able to solve an important physics puzzle of the time.

 Kapitsa died on 8 April 1984 in Moscow at the age 89.